 - Eleventh Hour Ranger: Only if you obtain all the Divine Weapons (to proceed past chapter 22), and then visit his village with Fir or Bartre.

-- Older and Wiser: Much calmer than in Blazing Sword... and quite a bit more powerful too.
+- Older and Wiser: Much calmer than he was in Blazing Sword, his epithet having changed from "the Sword Demon" to "the Sword Saint," and quite more powerful too.

 - Up to Eleven: This version of Karel is famed for having the most preposterously high stat growths in the entire seriesnote .
 There is, of course, a catch... he only gets to level up once.

 - Warrior Poet: He's gained this perspective after looking back on his days as The Sword Demon.